 Every year it’s the same: May is the month to go in search of the best snail saucers in and around the city.

-And look, our list of restaurants offering this wonderful summer snack is becoming more and more complete with new venues.
+And our list of restaurants with this wonderful summer snack is becoming more and more complete with new places.

 QOSQO is genuine Peruvian cuisine